Lego Racers: Reception

 Other aspects of Lego Racers' design also received mixed opinions from critics.
 EGM's Dean Hager called the game's race tracks "short, unimaginative and devoid of good shortcuts."
 Imperio called the track design "simplistic and often not very difficult", but "still well designed and a lot of fun to race through".
 Park called the game's music cheery and upbeat, while Stahl called it "barely acceptable", stating that it "gets irritating rather quickly", as well as calling the game's sound effects "decidedly poor".
 Bishop said that the sound effects "lack crispness", citing their low sample rate as a reason, as well as calling the game's music "flat".

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1999 "Children's/Family Title of the Year: Console" and "Children's Entertainment Title of the Year: Personal Computer" awards, both of which went to Pokémon Snap and Disney's Villains' Revenge, respectively.
+The game was a finalist for the Academy of Interactive Arts & Sciences' "Console Children's/Family Title of the Year" and "PC Children's Entertainment Title of the Year" at the 3rd Annual Interactive Achievement Awards, both of which went to Pokémon Snap and Disney's Villains' Revenge, respectively.

+Legacy Lego Racers was a success and has remained a popular title among fans for elements such as its "quirky sense of humor", gaining a cult popularity since its release.
+In retrospect, VG247's Alex Donaldson called it a "delight".
+Harry Alexander, writing for CBR, wrote in an article that "The original LEGO Racers was no masterpiece even in its day. [..]
+What the game did have, however, was a characteristic so often lacking in many releases in the present AAA era: charm.
+From the endearing musical themes to the cast of goofy and eccentric characters".

+In 2021, Eric Nofsinger, executive at High Voltage, said "It's been over 20 years since we shipped it and, to this day, both Kerry Ganofsky and myself receive regular – I would say at least multiple times a week – emails from fans saying how much this game impacted their childhood."